QubitProducts/cherrytree/README.md

 TODO
   * docs
-  * tests :-", I know, I know..
-  * look into removing dependency on underscore
+  * remove dependency on underscore
   * look into submitting tildeio packages into bower
   * figure out if it's really useful to have State instead of just using handlers
   * figure out why we can't transitionTo within activate while transitioning